3rd Indian Motor Brigade: Action at Point 171

 On 22 May, the brigade was taken under command by the 7th Armoured Division (Major-General Frank Messervy) and was sent 4 mi south-east of Bir Hakeim to Point 171, to form a pivot for British tanks to manoeuvre around.
 The move would enable the motor brigades of the armoured divisions to return to their divisions and defeat an Axis attempt to outflank the main Gazala defences.
 Three days later, air reconnaissance reported much Axis traffic heading for the south end of the Gazala line.
-On 26 May, the brigade took post with the 2nd Royal Lancers along the south face of the defensive box, the KEO along the western side, the PAVO on the north face and the Sappers and Miners along the east face, with two troops of anti-tank guns but only thirty anti-tank guns had reached the brigade when the Axis attacked.
+On 26 May, the brigade took post with the 2nd Royal Lancers along the south face of the defensive box, the KEO along the western side, the PAVO on the north face and the Sappers and Miners along the east face, with two troops of anti-tank guns; only thirty of the allotted anti-tank guns had reached the brigade when the Axis attacked.
 Inside the box were 24 field guns and a troop of six British 40 mm Bofors anti-aircraft guns.
 Valentine tanks of the 1st and 32nd Army Tank Brigades were promised to enable the motor brigades at Point 171, Bir Hakeim and Bir el Gubi, to withstand tank attacks but did not arrive before the Axis offensive.
 At 8:00 p.m. on 26 May, reports arrived that Axis columns behind an armoured car screen were to the south and south-east and the brigade dug in overnight.